 the riverside scarp.
 The tower has powerful spur buttresses

-and even a garderobe chute to the SE.
+and even a garderobe chute to the south-east.

 Centrally in the south wall of the inner ward is a small internal

 gatetower.
-The NW tower is an unusual heart shape, while the
+The north-west tower is an unusual heart shape, while

-SW tower is unusually battered from top to bottom.
-The
+the south-west tower is unusually battered from top to bottom.

 curtains between the 4 towers are unusually low.
 Parts of the